-This type of shock absorber has two tubes.
+Ideal for our Aussie roads this type of shock absorber has two tubes.
 An outer reservoir tube and inner pressure tube.
 The piston moves up and down inside the pressure tube and oil is forced through the compression valve or the rebound valve.
 As the oil displaces, an inert gas such as nitrogen at relatively low pressure (around 5 atmospheres) is maintained on the oil in the reservoir tube.The reason why an inert gas at pressure is used, is to reduce the chances of aeration.
-This type of shock absorber (like all) will eventually will fade if used hard and abused however simply requires time to cool for full damping to return to normal.
+This type of shock absorber (like all) will eventually will fade if used overly hard and abused however simply requires time to cool for full damping to return to normal.
 Many twin tube shock absorbers have self adjusting mechanism built into the shock so they adjust for different road conditions.

 - Foam Cell

 Again a twin tube but an interesting design where instead of allowing any gas to come in contact with the hydraulic oil, nitrogen impregnated foam cells are used.These shock absorbers virtually eliminate aeration and will generally hang on a bit longer than the mono tube gas shock absorbers before fading.
 Unfortunately if this type of shock absorber can get easily overheated, it will not regain its damping qualities when cooled.
 A foam cell wrapped around another internal tube acts like an insulator, not ideal for long rugged roads or hot weather.